 Learn how your business can reduce risk and transform its revenue streams with a more diverse customer base.

-All business owners want to find the right clients: The ones who are easy to work with, have the right budget and who need and value the services you provide.
+All business owners want to find the right clients: The ones who are easy to work with, have the right budget, and who need and value the services you provide.
 But it’s also about the mix of clients.
-What you also need is a diverse customer base.
+You also need a diverse customer base.

 As a business owner, your role is to find the mix of clients who will satisfy both your bottom line and your desire to do interesting work.

 What Does a Diverse Customer Base Look Like?

 Every business and industry is different.
-Multiple factors, including geographic regions and the current economic status of your city or country, can impact your ideal client mix.
-But there are some best practices you can start from:
+Multiple factors—including geographic regions and the current economic status of your city or country—can impact your ideal client mix.
+But there are some best practices you can start with:

 1. Find the Right Clients